Hello, reader In this article we will study the Definition and Example of All the Mechanical Properties of Material.

 It is also known as cold flow.
 Creep is used for examine in designing internal combustion engines, boilers, and turbines.

 Rupture meaning is a break or burst suddenly.
 Stress rupture testing is similar to creep testing except that the stresses are higher than those used in creep testing.

 E.g. pipe or container

 Modulus of Toughness

-It is defined as the ability of a material to absorb energy in plastic deformation or fracture point.
+Modulus of toughness is defined as the ability of a material to absorb energy in plastic deformation or fracture point.

 Our Top Articles:Milling Machine

 So This is all about Mechanical Properties of Material.
-If you want to read Thermal Properties of material you can check it.
+If you want to read the Thermal Properties of the material you can check it.
 And if you have any doubt then please comment on us.